DioxusLabs/docsite/docs-src/0.5/en/getting_started/index.md

 dx serve
 ```

+For Web targets the application will be served at [http://localhost:8080](http://localhost:8080)

 ## Conclusion

 That's it!
 You now have a working Dioxus project.
 You can continue learning about dioxus by [making a hackernews clone in the guide](../guide/index.md), or learning about specific topics/platforms in the [reference](../reference/index.md).
 If you have any questions, feel free to ask in the [discord](https://discord.gg/XgGxMSkvUM) or [open a discussion](https://github.com/DioxusLabs/dioxus/discussions).